The magic of Shamanism

 But I was lucky: it took just one good chat with a Wise Woman from the meditation center where we were at and bam!
 I was on the other side of fear.

 Enjoying the ride, diving deep into the experience of sharing my inner worlds, mostly with only the three of us, but at times also with others from the meditation center.

 Wonderful synchronicities and powerful exercises, it was good.

 Go for it.
 Enjoy the adventure of following your calling, and extend your boundaries…

-The fun part is: they’re probably already much further away than you expected!
+The fun part is: you’re probably already much further developed than you expected!